General Landscape Uses:

 Grown by enthusiasts and occasionally by native plant nurseries.

-Epiphytic fern with erect or arching leaves spreading from a creeping stem (rhizome) that is densely covered with golden-colored hari-like scales.
+Epiphytic fern with erect or arching leaves spreading from a creeping stem (rhizome) that is densely covered with golden-colored hair-like scales.

 Fronds 2-3 feet in length.
 Plants spread and form small patches.